 Bonus points and extra warmth if you find a pub with an open fire.

 Even if you cannot find a pub, maybe plan to spend a few hours with friends or family, so you don’t need to use energy at home.

 You can add a thin layer of insulation under your floorboards in all rooms of your home.

-This should help prevent any damp problems and prevents any heat loss.
+This should help prevent any damp problems and prevents heat loss.

 You might have warm air escaping from your loft.

-Help with gas and electric if you’re in debt
+Help with gas and electricity if you’re in debt